NouamaneTazi/bloomz.cpp/README.md

 make
 ```

+### Convert weights

-Then, you can convert any BLOOM model from the Hub to the ggml format.
+Then, you must convert the model weights to the ggml format.
+Any BLOOM model can be converted.

+Some weights hosted on the Hub are already converted.
+You can find the list [here](https://huggingface.co/models?other=bloom&other=ggml).

+Otherwise, the quickest way to convert weights is to use this [converter tool](https://huggingface.co/spaces/Wauplin/bloomz.cpp-converter).
+It is a Space hosted on the Huggingface Hub that converts and quantizes weights for you and upload them to the repository of your choice.

+If you prefer, you can manually convert the weights on your machine:

 ```bash
 # install required libraries